marcinbojko/hv-packer/README.md

 [https://github.com/hashicorp/packer/issues/7278#issuecomment-468492880](https://github.com/hashicorp/packer/issues/7278#issuecomment-468492880)

 Fixed in version 1.4.4.
-Do not use lower versions
+Do not use previous versions

 ### ~~When Hyper-V host has more than one interface Packer sets {{ .HTTPIP }} variable to inproper interface~~